 This reference work contains essential data on the physical properties of excipients, their safe use and potential toxicity.

 The Handbook collects essential data on the physical properties of excipients such as: boiling point, bulk and tap density, compression characteristics, hygroscopicity, flowability, melting point, moisture content, moisture-absorption isotherms, particle size distribution, rheology, specific surface area, and solubility.
 Scanning electron microphotographs (SEMs) are also included for many of the excipients along with over 130 near-infrared (NIR) spectra specifically generated for this publication and over 150 infrared (IR) spectra.
 In addition, the current update includes around 150 Raman spectra.

 Access is provided through the platform MedicinesComplete.

 The Pharmacopoea Helvetica (Ph.
 Helv.) supplements the Pharmacopoea Europaea (Ph.
-Eur.) with quality regulations legally binding in Switzerland for common and well-known drugs and pharmaceutical excipients as well as for individual medical devices.
+Eur.) with legally binding quality regulations for Switzerland for common and well-known drugs and pharmaceutical excipients as well as for individual medical devices.

 The pharmacopoeia is published by Swissmedic on the basis of the Therapeutic Products Act.
 Starting July 1, 2019, the free electronic version is legally binding, and no longer the printed version.